auth0/lock/README.md

 - **autoParseHash {Boolean}**: When set to `true`, Lock will parse the `window.location.hash` string when instantiated.
 If set to `false`, you'll have to manually resume authentication using the [resumeAuth](#resumeauthhash-callback) method.
 - **redirect {Boolean}**: When set to `true`, the default, _redirect mode_ will be used.
 Otherwise, _popup mode_ is chosen.
 See [below](#popup-mode) for more details.
 - **redirectUrl {String}**: The url Auth0 will redirect back after authentication.
 Defaults to the empty string `""` (no redirect URL).
 - **responseMode {String}**:  Should be set to `"form_post"` if you want the code or the token to be transmitted via an HTTP POST request to the `redirectUrl` instead of being included in its query or fragment parts.
-Otherwise, it should be ommited.
+Otherwise, it should be omitted.
 - **responseType {String}**:  Should be set to `"token"` for Single Page Applications, and `"code"` otherwise.
 Also, `"id_token"` is supported for the first case.
 Defaults to `"code"` when `redirectUrl` is provided, and to `"token"` otherwise.
 - **sso {Boolean}**:  Determines whether Single Sign On is enabled or not in **Lock**.
 The Auth0 SSO session will be created regardless of this option if SSO is enabled for your application or tenant.
 - **connectionScopes {Object}**:  Allows you to set scopes to be sent to the oauth2/social connection for authentication.